Extremal Eigenvalues of Weighted Steklov Problems: Numerical Algorithms and Results

 In our numerical examples, we have considered $\Omega$ as the unit circle.
 In Figure \ref{fig:Disk min}, the minimizers of $\lambda_{k}\gamma$ with $\alpha = 0.5$, $\beta = 1.5$, and $\gamma = 2\pi $ for $k=1:5$ are shown.
 The minimizers are bang-bang functions.
 The value of $\rho$ either takes $\alpha$ or $\beta$.
 When minimizer $k$-th Steklov eigenvalues, the region that $\rho = \beta$ consists of $(k+1)$ uniformly-distributed disconnected intervals.
 When $k$ is odd, the eigenvalue is simple while when $k$ is even, the eigenvalue has multiplicity two.
 We plot the corresponding eigenfunctions and the sum of their squares, $\sum u_{k,\rho}^2$, to verify the optimality conditions.
 In Figure \ref{fig:Disk min 2}, the minimizers of $\lambda_{k}\gamma$ with $\alpha = 0.25$, $\beta = 4$, and $\gamma = 2\pi $ for $k=1:5$ are shown.
 Again, the minimizers of $\lambda_{k}\gamma$ are periodic bang-bang functions and high-density intervals $\{x|\rho(x) = \beta\}$ are disconnected and uniformly distributed along the boundary.

 In Figure \ref{fig:Disk max}, we show the maximizing results for $k=1:3$.
 The maximal value of $\lambda_1 \gamma$ is achieved by a constant density $\rho(\mathbf{x}) \equiv 1$.
 For higher eigenvalues, the optimizers are oscillatory so we only show the optimizers for maximizing $\lambda_2$ and $\lambda_3$ that the oscillations are resolved by the number of grids.
 We expect this oscillatory behavior.
 It is known that maximizing unweighted Steklov eigenvalues $\lambda_k(\rho(\mathbf{x}) \equiv 1)$ with respect to a simply connected domain $\Omega$ are by the degenerating $k$-kissing disks.
 If one considers the conformal mapping from the $k$-kissing disks to a disk, the conformal mapping will lead to a weighted Steklov eigenvalue problem with an oscillatory weight function $\rho$.
-For some $x$, $\rho(x)$ could approach to zero or infinity.
+For some $\mathbf{x}$, $\rho(\mathbf{x})$ could approach to zero or infinity.
 With our box constraints, our optimal eigenvalues $\lambda_k \gamma$ will be bounded above by $2k\pi$.
-In Figure \ref{fig:Disk max 1}, we show two nonconstant maximizers $\rho$ for $\lambda_1 \gamma$ obtained numerically with different $\alpha$ and $\beta$.
+In Figure \ref{fig:Disk max 1}, we show two nonconstant maximizers $\rho$ for $\lambda_1 \gamma$ obtained numerically using our algorithm with different $\alpha$ and $\beta$.
+Different optimal $\rho$ can be obtained with different initial guesses for $\rho$.
+In our simulations, we choose $1+0.2 \cos (\theta)$.

+The numerical optimizers satisfy the optimality conditions derived in Theorems~\ref{thm:OCmin} and~\ref{thm:OCmaxandexist}.
+In the minimization problem the optimal density assigns its larger value to regions where the associated function $w(\mathbf{x})$ is larger, whereas in the maximization problem the larger density is placed where $w(\mathbf{x})$ is smaller.
+This behavior is clearly visible in Figures~\ref{fig:Disk min}-\ref{fig:Disk max 1}.